 The Blues Deluxe is constructed differently from vintage Fender amps.
 By lowering the labor and material costs Fender keeps the price low and the profits high.
 Here are some major differences:

 ⦁ Particle Board or MDF Cabinet rather than solid Pine: Sonically dead and is much heavier.
 Hi-Fi speakers often use these materials so the cab will not resonate.
-Pine cabs are resonate and color the sound.
-They get described as warmer and have a woody sound.
+Pine cabs resonate and color the sound.
+The sound can be described as warmer and woody.
 This neither good nor bad but does sound different.
 Pine and hardwood plywood cabs hold up better over time in comparison to MDF and particle board.

 ⦁ Tube sockets are PCB mounted a cause damage if a tube's screen resistor blows.
 They can be damaged by normal tube heat too .
 Vintage Fenders are hand-wired with chassis mounted tube sockets and do not have these problems.